-Babylon Wealth Management is a dedicated financial advisor for tech professionals and executives in the San Francisco Bay Area and nationally.
-We are committed to bringing simplicity in your complex world of equity compensation, employee stock options, restricted stock units, deferred comp and Employee Stock Purchase Plans.
+Babylon Wealth Management is a boutique financial advisor for tech professionals and executives in the San Francisco Bay Area and nationally.
+We are committed to bringing simplicity in your complex world of equity compensation, employee stock options, restricted stock units, deferred comp, and Employee Stock Purchase Plans.
 Our mission is to provide unbiased and trustworthy financial advice to help you make well-informed decisions considering your financial goals, risk management, and tax implications.

 Words from our founder